 Is this more like a snacking cake or savory side dish?
 The possibilities are endless.
 As I mentioned my husband and I enjoy this for breakfast with our coffee and tea.
 I’ve also eaten it as a slightly sweet snack before bed, and just last night I finished off the last piece alongside a piece of fried chicken (I drizzled a little honey on both!)

 I genuinely thank you for visiting my blog.
 If you enjoyed reading about This gluten-free, vegan sweet potato honey cornbread cake recipe, please share it with your friends and family and on social media.
 If you happen to try out this recipe, please tag me.
 I’d love to share your creations in my stories with credits to you!
 Facebook, Instagram, or Pinterest.

 Gluten-Free Sweet Potato Honey Cornbread Cake

 A soft, slightly sweet, and moist cornbread cake made with gluten-free flour, sweet potatoes, and honey.
 Perfect as a side to a savory dish or a slightly sweet finish to the end of a meal.

 If using fresh sweet potatoes you will want to bake them at 400° for 30 minutes.
 Once they are cooled puree them in a blender and measure out two cups for your recipe.
 Any leftover potatoes can be frozen for up to a month or refrigerated for 1-2 weeks.

 Add in wet ingredients starting with sweet potato.
-Mix well then add applesauce, plant-based butter, and honey.
-Lastly add the cup of dairyfree milk
+Mix applesauce, melted plant-based butter, and honey.
+Lastly, add the dairy-free milk

 Bake on 375° for about 40 - 45 minutes.
 Insert a toothpick into the middle of the cake to check for doneness.